Theory of Operation

 • N bytes RX Only for read data response

-For standard mode-commands, segments simplify the IO process by identifying which bus cycles have useful RX or TX data.
+For Standard-mode commands, segments simplify the IO process by identifying which bus cycles have useful RX or TX data.
 In such cases it is not strictly necessary to the manage the impedance of the SD[0] and SD[1] lines.
-For Dual- and Quad-mode commands, however, impedance control necessary.
-The impedance of all data lines (SD[3:0]) must switch between TX and RX segments.
+For Dual- and Quad-mode commands however, impedance control is necessary, as the impedance of all data lines (SD[3:0]) must switch between TX and RX segments.
+(Bidirectional data transfers are not applicable for Dual- or Quad-mode segments).

 CSID Register